 University Scholarships: The University of Guelph offers resources to financially support graduate students.
 Please refer to the Office of Graduate and Postdoctoral Studies website regarding Scholarships and Awards and Student Financial Services.

 Ontario Graduate Scholarship (OGS) Program.
-Applicants who qualify for the Ontario Graduate Scholarship (OGS) program require a complete OGS application and a complete graduate application to be submitted by the deadline date set each year.
+Applicants who qualify for the Ontario Graduate Scholarship (OGS) program require a complete OGS application and a complete graduate application to be submitted by the deadline date set each year (typically by January 31st).
 See eligibility requirements and deadline details on the Graduate Studies Funding/Scholarship page.

 Get to know the Master of Landscape Architecture program by watching the "7 Common Questions About Applying to the MLA Program Video".

 In order to serve you better, the Office of Graduate and Postdoctoral Studies has created a Frequently Asked Questions (FAQ) section to assist you with the admissions process.

 Find us on social media!